samzhab/crawl_ethiopian_business_directories/README.md

 ruby scraper.rb
 ```

-This command will start the scraping process.
+This command will start the crawling process.
 The script will navigate through the web pages, extract the necessary information, and output the data to the console.
 Additionally, it will save the extracted data into a file named `businesses.json` in the project directory.

 ## Output Format